Inexpensive but essential items fit into a box the size of a deck of cards. Photo: PATH.

 At midnight in a rural village in Tanzania, a woman goes into labor earlier than expected.
 She can’t make the 15-mile journey to the health center, but at least her mother is there to help.
 With a disposable delivery kit, the two women safely deliver a baby girl.
 Later, the newborn’s mother tells researchers that the kit protected her baby from infection.
 She says she will tell her friends to get one before their time comes.

 Each year, millions of women worldwide give birth without the help of a trained health worker.
 These births often take place at home, where the risk of infection is high.
 Infection is a leading cause of death among these women and their infants.
 The clean-delivery kit is a simple approach to reducing this risk.

 Small change for safer home births

-For more than a decade, PATH helped to develop kits in Bangladesh, Egypt, and Nepal.
+For more than a decade, PATH helped organizations in Bangladesh, Egypt, and Nepal develop kits.
 Most contained a small bar of soap for washing hands, a plastic sheet to serve as the delivery surface, clean string for tying the umbilical cord, a new razor blade for cutting the cord, and pictorial instructions that illustrated the sequence of delivery events and hand-washing.

 Formative research and field-testing during development ensured the cultural acceptability of the kits and allowed us to customize them for local conditions.
 In Nepal, for example, the PATH team found that it was traditional to cut the umbilical cord on a coin, for good luck.
 Out of respect for this custom, kits produced in Nepal were modified to include a plastic rupee to serve as a clean cord-cutting surface.

 Ear to the ground

 Once the kits were in use in Nepal, we conducted interviews and role-playing to gauge the responses of women who had used them.
 Mothers and birth attendants generally appreciated the kit and found it affordable.